Kosambi–Karhunen–Loève theorem

-Stochastic processes given by infinite series of this form were first considered by Damodar Dharmananda Kosambi.
 There exist many such expansions of a stochastic process: if the process is indexed over [a, b], any orthonormal basis of L^{2}([a, b]) yields an expansion thereof in that form.
 The importance of the Karhunen–Loève theorem is that it yields the best such basis in the sense that it minimizes the total mean squared error.

 In contrast to a Fourier series where the coefficients are fixed numbers and the expansion basis consists of sinusoidal functions (that is, sine and cosine functions), the coefficients in the Karhunen–Loève theorem are random variables and the expansion basis depends on the process.
 In fact, the orthogonal basis functions used in this representation are determined by the covariance function of the process.
 One can think that the Karhunen–Loève transform adapts to the process in order to produce the best possible basis for its expansion.